Play Makes Sense Phase 2 Phonics Activity C is for Cupcake

 Phase 2 - single letter sounds and CVC words

 Phase 2 introduces children to 20 letters and their corresponding sounds.
-Children use these letters to read and write simple CVC words (words with a consonant, a vowel and then a consonant).
+Children use these letters to read and write simple CVC words (words with a consonant sound, then a vowel sound and then a consonant sound).
+Phase 2 is usually taught during the first term of Reception when children are around four years old.
+By the end of Phase 2 children should be able to read and write simple phrases containing CVC words

 Shop Phase 2 now